Cradlehall

-Cradlehall was originally the name given to the hall built by Major William Caulfield, later known as cradlehall farmhouse.
+Cradlehall was originally the name given to the hall built by Major William Caulfeild, later known as Cradlehall Farmhouse.
+The name "Cradle" supposedly comes from a pulley-operated lift (called a cradle) that was used to hoist drunken guests up to their rooms after they'd had too much red wine.

 Today it is a residential area in the east of Inverness, Scotland.
 In addition to housing, Cradlehall has a business park and a number of small businesses.
 The area was expanded recently with the development of Kessock View.